-In La Manche, numerous sites and museums pay tribute to this key episode of the Second World War.
+In la Manche, d-day beach and numerous sites and museums pay tribute to this key episode of the Second World War.

-The sites and places of remembrance in La Manche : powerful stories
+Landing beaches, sites and places of remembrance in la Manche : powerful stories

 they are a tribute to the soldiers who liberated Normandy